luau-lang/site/next/src/content/docs/types/overview.md

   order: 1
 ---

 Luau supports a gradual type system through the use of type annotations and type inference.
+These types are used to provide warnings, errors, and suggestions for our developers.
+Type checking helps you find bugs early - while you're writing code - rather than discovering when your program crashes at runtime.

 ## Type inference modes